Summer Camp FAQs

-All campers will be swim tested and those who are strong swimmers will be given bracelets that allow them access to the deep end of the pool.
+All campers will be swim tested by certified lifeguards and those who are strong swimmers will be given bracelets that allow them access to the deep end of the pool.
 Children without these bracelets will not have access to that area of the pool.

-StarGuard requires a ratio of lifeguards to patrons 1:50; however, the J has a ratio of lifeguards to patrons 1:25.
+The J has a ratio of lifeguards to patrons 1:25.
 We hire only experienced/certified lifeguards and provide mandatory periodic testing and in-service training sessions.
-The J also has an established program of StarGuard representatives who come to the J to test the lifeguards on their emergency action plans.
 J lifeguards will always wear hip packs containing basic emergency equipment.

 Children under the age of six will be required to be within arm’s length of a guardian over the age of 16.
 Children under the age of six who are involved in “free play,” or not in a supervised swim class, will be encouraged to wear a flotation device.
 Only flotation devices provided by the J will be used in our pools.